BaobhanSith/CDAEngine/README.md

 - Began work on material system
 - Created shader abstracting system and added in color picker wheel for squares
 - Created Ref and Scope definition and added color picker for background and triangle
+- Added in support for texture importing and added in stb_image.h
+- Added in support for alpha textures

 # CREDITS AND LIBRARIES USED: